doctorfree/RoonCommandLine/markdown/play_album_track.1.md

 **TRACK**
 : Provide a track name, in quotes if it contains spaces, or a case-sensitive substring.
 All Roon library track names matching the provided track name or containing the substring will be returned and the first one returned will be played.

+**EXCLUDE**
+: An exclusion string, all matched albums with this string in their title will be excluded

 # EXAMPLES
 **play_album_track "Magical Mystery Tour" "Strawberry Fields Forever"** : Will play the first track returned in a list of all Roon library track names with titles containing the string "Strawberry Fields Forever" on albums matching the name "Magical Mystery Tour"

-**play_album_track "Angel Face" "Something About Her"** : Will play the first track returned in a list of all Roon library track names with titles containing the string "Something About Her" on albums matching the name "Angel Face"
+**play_album_track "Angel Face" "Something About Her" Love** : Will play the first track returned in a list of all Roon library track names with titles containing the string "Something About Her" on albums matching the name "Angel Face" but not "Love"

 # AUTHORS
 Written by Ronald Record github@ronrecord.com